 Our system is still working great and we have had zero problems.
 We’re up to 518 cups.
-The only issue I have had is that someone, who shall rename anonymous, was not emptying the grinds when the water was refilled and there was a slight overflow problem.
+The only issue I have had is that someone, who shall rename nameless, was not emptying the grinds when the water was refilled and there was a slight overflow problem.

 We had our Miele installed in the middle of the wall by our pantry.
 We also had a custom draw built to go under the unit to hold coffee cups, tea bags, sugar, etc. The idea was a coffee station.
-We still have to go over to fridge for milk though.

 To be honest, I’m not a coffee aficionado.
 I probably couldn’t taste the difference between a hot cup of fresh coffee from 7-11 vs. Starbucks.
 Ironically, I mainly like to drink tea that I steep myself.
 A lot of the tea I use recommends steeping at 212 degrees F. From doing a test, it looks like the max temperature the hot water is about 160 degrees F.